 As a responsible community member and a photo industry professional, I will be doing all I can, to ensure the safety of others during the COVID-19 times.

 My photography studio is open for business and following guidelines are being implemented for headshots and portrait sessions:

 Photography studio will be equipped with the CDC approved supplies and cleaning agents such as gloves, hand sanitizer, standard cleaning supplies, and disinfectants.

 I will be using masks and gloves while working with clients.
 There won’t be any physical interaction with clients.
 Which means I won’t be able to fix your hair or clothing.
 Please see this article on how to get ready for the headshot and portrait session.

-Photo sessions will be limited to one photoshoot per day and will be held on strict appointment times.
+Photo sessions will be limited to two photoshoots per day and will be held on strict appointment times.
 Studio is kept locked most of the time, so no walk-ins please!

 Fewer photo sessions and scheduling will allow sufficient time to sanitize photographic equipment, all hard surfaces and common areas after each photography session.
 Only one client (and family) will be allowed in studio facilities at any given time.
 If the photography session is held offsite, only one client (and family) will be staged in the immediate area.